thunderbird89/esf/stories/story-knock-knock.md

 > "Thirty-four minutes at current velocity, ma'am."

 > "Get us there.
-And signal the yards—tell them we're coming in hot and we need emergency repairs.
+And signal the yards - tell them we're coming in hot and we need emergency repairs.
 Priority items: shield generators, forward sensors, hull breaches, weapons systems.
 In that order."

 She turned to Morrison.